StackA2A

 print(f"Dangerous tool chains: {len(result.dangerous_tool_chains)}")

-See examples/ for 15 runnable demos — from static analysis to remote agent scanning.
+See examples/ for 19 runnable demos — from static analysis to autonomous pentesting.

 Remote Agent Scanning